Optimal weighted nearest neighbour classifiers: Acknowledgements

-\textbf{Acknowledgements}: I am very grateful to Peter Hall for introducing me to this topic, and to the anonymous referees and associate editor for their constructive comments, which significantly helped to improve the paper.
-I thank the Statistical and Applied Mathematical Sciences Institute (SAMSI) in North Carolina for kind hospitality when I attended the `Program on Analysis of Object Data' from September to November 2010, during which time part of this research was carried out.
-Finally, I gratefully acknowledge the support of a Leverhulme Research Fellowship.
+I am very grateful to Peter Hall for introducing me to this topic, and to the anonymous referees and Associate Editor for their constructive comments, which significantly helped to improve the paper.
+I thank the Statistical and Applied Mathematical Sciences Institute (SAMSI) in North Carolina for kind hospitality when I attended the ``Program on Analysis of Object Data'' from September to November 2010, during which time part of this research was carried out.